Brown, Tatum carry Celtics over Pacers 101-98 in OT - NewsBreak

 Brown, Tatum carry Celtics over Pacers 101-98 in OT

-“We stuck with them and ran them a little bit longer, but we knew the importance of this game,” Boston coach Ime Udoka said of his two stars, Brown and Tatum.

-Robert Williams III had 14 points and 12 rebounds for Boston, along with a key block in OT.
+Robert Williams III had 14 points and 12 rebounds for Boston, including a key block in OT.
 The Celtics won for the fourth time in six games.

-“We stayed together through the end of the game,” he said.
-“We went through adversity, a couple of arguments within the team (during the game).”

 Pacers scoring leader Domantas Sabonis was held to 11 points but had 23 rebounds after scoring a career-best 42 points in his last game.
 He finished with a triple-double, adding 10 assists.